MdSadiqMd/Webathon/README.md

     GET /api/users: Fetch users from the database.
     POST /api/users: Create a new user and save it.
 4.Run tests with npm test.

-## Contributing

-Explain how others can contribute to your project.
-Include guidelines for reporting bugs, suggesting enhancements, or submitting pull requests.
-Certainly!
-Here's a basic template for contributing guidelines that you can include in your project's README or CONTRIBUTING.md file:

----

 # Contributing Guidelines